 You can do a lot to bring down a high blood sugar level and get it under control.
 Start by asking your healthcare provider for a hemoglobin A1c test.
 If your hemoglobin A1c test result is too high, talk to your healthcare provider about how to lower it.
 (A change in treatment is almost always needed if your hemoglobin A1c is over 8%.)
 Keep the 7% goal in sight, but remember that lowering your hemoglobin A1c levels by any amount improves your chances of staying healthy.
 To get your blood sugar under control, follow a daily diet plan, stick to a physical activity program, take your prescribed type 2 diabetes medicines, and consult your healthcare provider often.

-More from our magazine: Turkey Stroganoff
+More from our magazine: Roasted Autumn Vegetables

 For More Information